top of page

 ARTWORK

-Fermor has published criticism and essays with MomusC Magazine, Canadian Art, and Disability Pride Alberta.
+Fermor has published criticism and essays with MomusC Magazine, and Canadian Art.
 They were the runner-up for the 2019 Canadian Art Writing Prize and winner of the 2018 Luma Quarterly and M:ST Critical Writing Prize.
-From 2019-20 they ran the self-published, digital art publication Studio.
-Currently, Fermor is writing their first fiction novel, titled The Devil Finally Gets His Rest.
+From 2019-20 they ran the self-published digital art publication Studio.
+Fermor is also an early career fiction writer, working on their first fiction novel titled The Devil Finally Gets His Rest.

 003.jpg